 Keeping Things in Perspective

-Having a clean credit report is important, but it's not the only factor in determining your financial health.
-In fact, it's possible for someone to have "perfect credit" and to be turned down for a loan because they have too much debt.
-Rather than juggling your debts in an effort to reach that perfect score, focus your efforts on managing debt wisely.
+Having a clean credit report is important, but it’s not the only factor in determining your financial health.
+In fact, it’s possible for someone to have “perfect credit” and to be turned down for a loan because they have too much debt.
+Rather than juggling your debts in an effort to maintain that perfect credit score, focus your efforts on completely eliminating your debt so that you can start over.